At The Paul Merage School of Business, students must satisfy four groups of degree requirements in order to earn a baccalaureate degree from UCI.

 The most up to date information regarding courses that count towards an Emphasis can be found in the UCI Catalogue.
 Additionally, a quarterly email is sent prior to enrollment for any additional information regarding emphases.

-The International Business Requirement can be satisfied in one of the following ways:
+The International Business Requirement can be satisfied in one of the three following ways:

-Select one of the following courses offered at UCI
+Complete one of the following courses offered at UCI.

 - MGMT 128